 – investigations on context-dependent gating of the sensory information at the cortico-thalamic level of the whisker-barrel system of the rat;

-– the role of primary and secondary sensory pathways in different behavioral situations and in autism spectrum disorders;
+– the role of primary and secondary sensory pathways in autism spectrum disorders;

 – the role of thalamic inhibition in different behavioral situations;

-In cooperation with Neurobiogy of Emotions team :
+In cooperation with other Neurobiogy of Emotions teams :